natcap/invest.users-guide/source/crop_production.rst

   ...   ...         ...           ...        ...        ...      ...           ...           ...
   ====  ==========  ============  =========  =========  =======  ============  ============  ======

 2. **Crop Production Maps (Rasters) (Optional)** A set of GDAL-supported rasters spatially representing production for each crop.
 Each cell value in the raster shall be a non-negative float value representing the total production over the cell's area under the given scenario in units of tonnes.
-Only generated when 'Generate Crop Production Maps' is checked in the User Interface or 'generate_crop_production_maps' is set to True in the model's Python API.
+These rasters are created when 'Create Crop Production Maps' is checked in the User Interface or 'create_crop_production_maps' is set to True in the model's Python API.

   +-----+-----+
   |float|float|